Marcus-L/FreeVD/README.md

 # FreeVD
 Windows 10 Virtual Desktop Hotkeys and System Tray Icon

-**FreeVD forked from the last FOSS version of [mzomparelli](https://github.com/mzomparelli)'s [zVirtualDesktop](https://github.com/mzomparelli/zVirtualDesktop).**

 __Installation__
 This program uses `IsolatedStorage` for the settings file so in order for each new version to read the same settings file it is important that the program be unzipped and run from the same location everytime.